EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 regarding the HMMER webserver is available.
 Note that some of the documented features (such as the taxonomy view) are not relevant to the peptide search and are therefore disabled.
-Other features (such as the jackhmmer iterative search and batch search) will be added at a later date.